krsmanovic/mikrotik-distributed-ssh/README.md

 # MikroTik SSH script based on Python "paramiko" module

 This is a tool for executing many MikroTik commands from external `commands` file to many MikroTik routers listed in `hosts` file.
-Use this type of script only if you are not able to setup ssh keys for whatever the reason.
-Remember to remove all credentials left in clear text after you have finished your work!
+Using ssh keys method is strongly advised!
+Remember to remove all credentials left in clear text if you opt in for that type of connection!

 Log files `error.log` or `success.log` are appended depending on the result of the script execution.